London England Temple

-The London England Temple (formerly the London Temple) is the 12th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) and is located in Newchapel, Surrey, England.
-Despite its name, it is not located within London or Greater London.
+The London England Temple (formerly the London Temple) is the twelfth operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) and is located in Newchapel, Surrey, England.
+The temple serves church members in southern and central England, and south Wales.
+Despite its name, it is not located in London or Greater London.

-The temple serves church members in south Wales, the Channel Islands, southern parts of England, the Limerick District of Ireland, and Jordan.
+The intent to build the temple was announced on 10 August 1953, by the church's First Presidency.
+A groundbreaking ceremony, to signify the beginning of construction, was held on 27 August 1955, conducted by church president David O. McKay.

 History

-The site of the original 34,000 square foot building, located 25 miles south of London, was selected in 1952 by David O. McKay and Stayner Richards.
-Building of the temple began on 27 August 1955, and the temple was dedicated on 7 September 1958.
-Over 76,000 people toured the building during the public open house before it was dedicated.
-It was the first LDS temple to be built in the United Kingdom.
-Its construction was part of a growth in the number of temples, led by David O. McKay, who performed the dedication.
+The site of the original 34,000 square foot building, located twenty-five miles south of London, was selected in 1952 by McKay and Stayner Richards.
+The 10-acre site was announced on 10 August 1953, by McKay.
+The preliminary plans called for a three-story structure with a perforated aluminum spire, similar to the Oakland California Temple.

+A groundbreaking ceremony on 27 August 1955, presided over by McKay, signified the commencement of construction.
+The temple was then dedicated on 7 September 1958.
+Over 76,000 people toured the building during the public open house before its dedication.
+It was the church's first temple built in the United Kingdom.
+Its construction was part of a growth in the number of temples, led by McKay, who performed the dedication.

-After thirty-two years, the temple was closed for remodeling and refurbishing.
+After thirty-two years, the temple was closed in 1990 for remodeling and refurbishing.
 An additional 8500 sqft were added, as well as a fourth floor.
 In October 1992, Gordon B. Hinckley rededicated the London England Temple, after a two-week public open house.
 A second British temple was built in 1998 in Chorley, Lancashire.

 A statue of the angel Moroni was placed atop the temple at the conclusion of the Jubilee Celebration.
-Included in the Jubilee project was the restoring the Manor House and the visitors center, adding new mission offices to the temple site and renovating the accommodation center for temple patrons.
+Included in the Jubilee project was the restoring the Manor House and the visitors' center, adding new mission offices to the temple site and renovating the accommodation center for temple patrons.

-In 2020, like all the church's other temples, the London England Temple was closed in response to the coronavirus pandemic.
+In 2020, like all the church's other temples, the London England Temple was closed for a time in response to the coronavirus pandemic.